Care plans in Northern Ireland

 - the date on which the plan will be reviewed.

-Some services, such as community nursing, are arranged through the GP, either directly or after discussion with social services.
+Some services, such as community nursing, are arranged through the GP, either directly or after discussion with social services (adult services).

 How long do services take to arrange?

+Once it has been agreed that a person needs services, the HSC trust must make sure these services are provided.
 In some cases, the HSC trust may provide a service straight away.
-Once it has been agreed that services are needed, the HSC trust must ensure that these are provided.
-However, there may be a wait while they are organised.
-There should not be excessive delay.
-If there is likely to be a delay, the HSC trust may find another way to meet the assessed need until the desired service can be provided.
+However, there may sometimes be a wait while they are organised, though this shouldn’t take too long.
+If there is likely to be a delay, the HSC trust may find another way to meet the person’s needs until the service can be provided.